mahmouddello/simple-image-watermarker/README.md

 This app provides a graphical interface where users can select image and watermark, and apply the watermark to an image with just a few clicks.
 It's a convenient way to personalize and protect your images before sharing or publishing them online.

+## Usage
+* Friendly UI, Click on "Upload Image" Button and select your image.
+* Next Step is to select the watermark or the logo, you should consider that your logo needs to be transparent or ready to use.
+* You will face two frames on the screen; how the image would look before and after.
+* Click "Save" and choose the location to save the new image.

 ## Example
 ### Home Page
 <img src="./example_photos/home_01.png">